hackclub/hackpad/README.md

 Hopefully everything turns out well!
 Bye!

+Also wanted to give a huge shoutout to @Anicetus[https://github.com/invictus-anic3tus] for helping with almost all aspects of this project.
+I would have never finished my macropad by the deadline if weren't for him, considering I started on the 17th with absolutely 0 knowledge in PCBs, schematics, CAD, or firmware.

 # BOM:
 - Print Request: It would be amazing if you could print the **entire case black**.
 Thanks!